5afe/safe-apps-workshop/README.md

 ### `start:counter-onboard`

 Runs the Counter Dapp using [Web3-onboard](https://docs.blocknative.com/onboard).
 In the first part of the workshop we will use the [Web3-onboard Safe Module](https://docs.blocknative.com/onboard/gnosis) to use this Dapp as a Safe App \

 After run the start script, open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### `start:counter-safe-app`

+Runs the Counter Safe App using [Safe Apps SDK](https://github.com/safe-global/safe-apps-sdk).

+After run the start script, open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+The page will reload if you make edits.\